All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch peptides instead of taking a full break?

 Some providers rotate between different GH peptides (for example, switching from ipamorelin to sermorelin) instead of a complete break.
 This can be effective because the peptides use different receptor pathways.
-However, this approach still benefits from periodic full breaks.
+But this approach still benefits from periodic full breaks.

 Do I lose all my progress during the off period?